 For kids with disabilities, they can easily join in on the fun.
 Since sledding is an activity that requires sitting, most kids with disabilities got that part covered (grin).
 The tricky part is finding a sled that is both safe and secure.
 Extra back support and straps are just a few things to look for.

-A cool sled called The Snow Coach (click here to learn about it) is an awesome sled.
+A cool sled called The Snow Coach, and it is an awesome sled.
 It comes with raised back support, a headrest, three safety straps, and a padded seat.
 This sled is also nice for anyone helping out the sledder, since it comes with push handles in the back.
 It’s a bit spendy ($419), but the fun you’ll experience in this sled will be worth it once cabin fever hits.

 Kicksleds are another great idea for accessible sledding.
 A lot like The Snow Coach, Kicksleds are a wooden chair fixed to two metal skis.
 A backrest and arm-rests are usually included and these sleds are incredibly easy to modify/add-to to make sure the sled is just right for your needs.
 You can find Kicksleds at most toy and winter sport stores.
 They’re also available at SnowSledsmart.